Riven-Spell/eclipse-3ds-template/README.md

 Open eclipse and import a project into the workspace.
 Select the root of the folder (or select the ZIP of this repository).
 You must have devkitPro installed to /opt/devkitPro and thus devkitARM installed to /opt/devkitPro/devkitARM.

+Atop this, you also need buildtools.

 As a result, all build targets and includes should be added.
-If you'd like auto-corrections on libraries other than ctrulib
+If you'd like auto-corrections on libraries other than ctrulib.

 ##To set up for elsewhere (or windows.)